EAkeweje/GPmix/README.md

 The `UniGaussianMixtureEnsemble` object facilitates ensemble clustering by fitting multiple collections of scalars to Gaussian Mixture Models (GMMs).
 Each collection is modeled using a univariate GMM, enabling the generation of an ensemble clustering from these models as described in the paper.

-Start by initializing the `UniGaussianMixtureEnsemble` with the number of clusters you wish to identify in your dataset.
+Start by initializing the `UniGaussianMixtureEnsemble` with the number of clusters `n_clusters` you wish to identify in your dataset.
 Use the `fit_gmms` method to fit GMMs to the projection coefficients.
 After fitting the GMMs, use the `get_clustering` method to generate the consensus clustering.
 This method aggregates the results from the individual GMMs to form a unified cluster label for each sample.

 For this demonstration, there are 3 clusters in the sample dataset:
 ```python